agnesoft/adb/documentation/high_level_design.md

 #### ADb IDL

 The Agnesoft Database's interface description language describes the query objects, result objects and also the builder functions that create the queries.
-The IDL Parser is used to create the abstract syntax tree (AST) from the query IDL.
+The IDL parser is used to create the abstract syntax tree (AST) from the query IDL.
 The AST is used by a language generators to generate code in the supported languages.
-The objects in IDL are constructed with the plain byte array backing.
-The fields are then stored in the offsets of this array direclty so that there is no need for further serialization or encoding/decoding.
-The string values are stored/retrieved as is (there is no enforced string encoding - it is the responsibility of the client to know/enforce the right encoding).
-Numbers (integers and floating point types) are always stored in little endian byte order regardless of the platform and retrieved converting them to the endianness of the current platform (from little endian byte order).
+The generated code should create the query objects accurately and serialize them into the very same binary structure in every supported language so that two identical queries created in two different languages produce the same query object.